ocrmypdf/OCRmyPDF/docs/cookbook.rst

 such as an introduction section of a book that uses Roman numerals.
 It simply counts the number of virtual pieces of paper since the start.

-Regardless of the argument to ``--pages``, OCRmyPDF will optimize all pages in the file and convert it to PDF/A, unless you disable those options.
+Regardless of the argument to ``--pages``, OCRmyPDF will optimize all pages/images in the file and convert it to PDF/A, unless you disable those options.
+Both of these steps are "whole file" operations.
 In this example, we want to OCR only the title and otherwise change the PDF as little as possible:

 .. code-block:: bash